open-voice-interoperability/website/site/content/contact/_index.md

 ---
 Ready to get involved?
 Your ideas, questions, and feedback are valuable to us.

-Follow us on social media or reach out at hello@openvoicenetwork.org.
+Follow us on social media or reach out below!